Why Are Most A/B Test Results A Lie?

 Skyscanner found that the effect is greater with longer experiments due to the average number of sessions being higher.
 What this means is that month-long tests based on session conversion rate (i.e. users randomised) would have three times as many false positives as normally expected.
 However, when the test was based on users (i.e. randomised sessions irrespective of user) the variance conformed to that predicted by significance calculations.

-Further, this problem also occurs whenever you use a rate metric that is not defined by what you randomised on.
+Furthermore, this problem also occurs whenever you use a rate metric that is not defined by what you randomised on.
 So per-page view, per-click or click-through rate metrics will also be subject to the same problem if you are randomising on users.
 The team at Skyscanner suggest three ways of avoiding being misled by this statistical phenomenon.

 - Keep to user-level metrics when randomising on users and you will normally avoid an increased rate of false positives.

 When trying to avoid these pitfalls of A/B testing the key is to have a strong process for developing and running your experiments.
-A good framework for testing ensures that hypotheses are based upon evidence rather than intuition and that you agree the test parameters upfront.
-Make sure you calculate the sample size required and how long your test will need to run to achieve the statistical power you want to reach.
+A good framework for testing ensures that hypotheses are on evidence rather than intuition and that you agree the test parameters upfront.
+Make sure you calculate the sample size and how long your test will need to run to achieve the statistical power you want to reach.